-As an Associate at Booz Allen Hamilton, Leslie Catherwood advises government clients on policy and communications pertaining to natural resources issues, including endangered species, migratory birds, invasive species, and habitat protection.
-Prior to joining Booz Allen, Leslie was the Associate Director of the Wildlife Refuge Program at The Wilderness Society.
+Prior to federal service, Leslie worked as a natural resources consultant, advising government clients on policy and communications pertaining to wildlife and habitat protection.
+Previously, she was the Associate Director of the Wildlife Refuge Program at The Wilderness Society.
 In that role, Leslie managed successful campaigns to protect the National Wildlife Refuge System, including the campaign to protect the Arctic National Wildlife Refuge.
 Leslie found her calling to save wildlife with her first job in the conservation community as the Communications Coordinator for the Endangered Species Coalition; she currently serves on the ESC’s Board of Directors.

 Paul D’Andrea has over 15 years of experience in financial and cost analysis, contract negotiation, revenue generation, and business and strategic planning.
 He is currently a Director of Finance at HMSHost, a global operator and developer of restaurants and retail stores in travel venues.
 He has a BA in Political Science, a Master’s in Public and International Affairs, and an MBA in Finance.